l-aldarondo/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 Then we created a chart based on “Outcomes on Launch Date”.
-Based on our data analysis we can easily identify that the month with the most successful kickstarter campaigns were May and June.
-However, the month of June had a higher number of failed campaigns.
+Based on our data analysis we easily identified that the month with the most successful kickstarter campaigns were May and June.
+However, the month of June had a higher number of failed campaigns, leaving May as the month with the best pewrformance.

 ![Outcomes Based on Launch Date.png](charts/Outcomes%20Based%20on%20Launch%20Date.png)